aws-solutions-library-samples/guidance-for-amazon-vpc-lattice-automated-dns-configuration-on-aws/deployment/terraform/README.md

-# Guidance for VPC Lattice automated DNS configuration on AWS - Deployment
+# Guidance for VPC Lattice automated DNS configuration on AWS - Deployment (Terraform)

-In this folder you will find three different folders:
+In this folder you will find two different folders:

 * networking_account
 * spoke_account